 While the outright prevention of gallbladder problems is not possible, people can take steps to decrease the risks of developing gallstones or other infections.

-The National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) state that the following people have an increased risk of gallstones:
+The National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) state that the following people have an

 - people over 40